<< Yesterday

 2016 After being selected on a record 99.32 percent of ballots cast, Ken Griffey, Jr., who spent 22 big-league seasons with the Mariners, Reds, and White Sox, joins Mike Piazza as a Hall of Fame inductee.
 The 13-time All-Star and 10-time Gold Glove center fielder becomes the highest draft pick (#1) selected as a Hall of Famer.

 (Ed.
-Note: KGJ’s fellow inductee, Mike Piazza, was the lowest draft pick (#1,390) to be inducted in Cooperstown. - LP)
+Note: KGJ's fellow inductee, Mike Piazza, was the lowest draft pick (#1,390) ever inducted in Cooperstown. - LP)

 2017 Texas third baseman Adrian Beltre collects his 3000th hit when he doubles in the fourth inning in the Rangers' 10-6 loss to the Orioles at Globe Life Park in Arlington.
 The twenty-year veteran, who has also spent time with the Dodgers, Mariners, and Red Sox, is the first-ever Dominican-born player to reach the coveted milestone.